-Looking back on 2013, the Learning First Alliance is pleased to bring you the five most viewed success stories* from the more than 170 stories housed on our site.
+Looking back on 2014, the Learning First Alliance is pleased to bring you the five most viewed success stories* from the more than 190 stories housed on our site.
 Criteria for inclusion on the site is relatively straightforward – the story must show that a school, district or state identified a challenge, addressed it and produced positive results through their efforts.
-These results are measured in a variety of ways, from increased graduation rates or decreased dropout rates, to improved standardized test scores or positive outcomes in student health and behavior.
-Other indicators may highlight parent engagement, improved classroom performance, or new innovative practices that foster student engagement.
+These results are measured in a variety of ways, from increased graduation rates or decreased dropout rates to improved standardized test scores or positive outcomes in student health and behavior.
+Other indicators may highlight parent engagement, improved classroom performance or new innovative practices that foster student engagement.
 Many stories also highlight the collaboration among education leaders.
 We would like to extend our thanks to all the organizations that allowed us to cross-post their features in this past year.

 We wish you happy reading and a Happy New Year!

-By Libby Nealis, Senior Program Coordinator, Nutrition, Hunger and Physical Activity, NEA Health Information Network
+By Libby Nealis, Senior Program Coordinator, Behavioral and Mental Health, NEA Health Information Network

 A VISION FOR GREAT SCHOOLS